• Skip to main content

 Can I buy Portugal citizenship?

 No, not directly.
-But, Portugal’s golden visa is a residency by investment program which can lead to citizenship after five years.
-This may include real estate investment, investing in Portuguese businesses and other options.
+However, Portugal’s golden visa is a residency by investment program that can lead to citizenship after five years.
+This may include investing in Portuguese businesses and other options.

 How can I get permanent residency in Portugal?